ptabasso2/async/README.md

 In each section, we'll describe the required steps to take in order to reach the goal.

-## Goal of this lab
+## Goal of this project

-The purpose of this lab is to use and set up a spring boot application using various async activities and instrumenting it with Datadog.
+The purpose of this project is to use and set up a spring boot application using various async activities and instrumenting it with Datadog.
 More specifically this service will be focusing on CPU overhead and will simulate high CPU times.

 ## Pre-requisites